rikahh/rice/README.md

 yay -S --needed --noconfirm nwg-look themechanger-git
 ```
 Use themechanger to apply the WhiteSur GTK theme,
-and nwg-look to configure icons
+and nwg-look to configure WhiteSur icons